Error: Science and engineering

+Erroneous outputs of generative AI models are known as "hallucinations."

 Numerical analysis

 Numerical analysis provides a variety of techniques to represent (store) and compute approximations to mathematical numerical values.
 Errors arise from a trade-off between efficiency (space and computation time) and precision, which is limited anyway, since (using common floating-point arithmetic) only a finite amount of values can be represented exactly.
 The discrepancy between the exact mathematical value and the stored/computed value is called the approximation error.

 Cybernetics

 In applying corrections to the trajectory or course being steered, cybernetics can be seen as the most general approach to error and its correction for the achievement of any goal.
 The term was suggested by Norbert Wiener to describe a new science of control and information in the animal and the machine.
 Wiener's early work was on noise.